-- In many ways a good yoga workshop is very similar to a thematic yoga class.
+In many ways a good yoga workshop is very similar to a thematic yoga class, but will generally last for 2 ½ to 3 hours.
+Here are ten pointers though that should keep your students coming back for more:

-- Often the goal of a workshop is to educate the students in some way on the chosen topic.
+- Ensure your workshop has a clear theme, and state this in the name of the workshop.
+Consider that the goal of the workshop is to educate the students in some way on the chosen topic.

-- If it is relevant there might be a hand-out to accompany your workshop so your students have something to take home.
+- Provide a relevant hand-out to accompany your workshop so your students have something to take home.

-- As in a thematic class, the workshop will probably be working towards a few peak poses, so the warm–up part of the class will reflect the peak poses you are working towards and will warm up the body intelligently in preparation for those poses or sequences.
+- As in a thematic class, the workshop will probably be working towards a few peak poses, so let the warm–up part of the class reflect the peak poses you are working towards and warm up the body intelligently in preparation for those poses or sequences.

-- As you progress through the workshop make sure you weave in the theme and return to it often.
+- As you progress through the workshop, weave in the theme and return to it often.

-- A good inclusion for a workshop is to have a section somewhere close to the middle where you offer some partner work.
+- A good inclusion for a workshop is to offer a section close to the middle where you introduce partner work.
 This will add an interesting and interactive element to the workshop.

-- Take some time to explore and educate in more detail than you would in a regular class.
+- Take more time to explore and educate in detail than you would in a regular class.

-- Take some time to verbally wrap up the workshop before going into savasana….recapping what you have covered in the workshop.
+- Verbally wrap up the workshop before going into savasana, recapping what you have covered in the workshop.

-- Have a quote that is relevant to your theme.
+- During Savasana, tie in the theme in your guided relaxation script and include a quote or reading that is relevant to your theme.

 Vidya Jacqueline Heisel